 - A fruit smoothie: Almost morning I blend up a bunch of fruits and vegetables and water into delicious smoothie concoctions.
 Smoothies are great for your digestion (TMI?) and you’re starting your day with a healthy dose of fruit sugar.
 I prefer smoothies to juices because smoothies are fiber rich!

 - Eat carbs.
 There is a such thing as bad carbs, but that doesn’t make all carbs bad.
 Carbs are where you get your energy, they fill you up, and boost your mood.
-I fill up with mostly rice, beans, oats, and potatoes; all of which are good carbs and depending on how you cook them they should not cause you to gain weight!
+I fill up with mostly rice, beans, oats, and potatoes; all of which are good carbs.

 - Eat veggies.
 You wouldn’t believe how many of my friends just don’t eat vegetables.
 It blows my mind – I feel terrible without my daily dose of veggies, and I have a feeling that my friends just don’t realize how much better they could feel if they weren’t eating a healthy diet.
 If you aren’t eating veggies every day you are missing out.